TosotadaThrone/Red-Dead-Redemption-2-Transcript/en/menu/helpmenu/help.md

 Thrown

 Weapons like throwing knifes and tomahawks can be used to take out enemies quickly and quietly.
 If stealth isn’t a priority, throw a Fire Bottle or some Dynamite in their general direction.

+Melee Weapons

+In situations where it’s not polite or possible to carry a gun, you can always use your fists.
+Find various knives and hatchets in the world which can give you the edge in a brawl.

+Lasso

+You can use the lasso to rope animals and to inmobilize enemies- it’s particularly useful for bounty hunts where the target is wanted alive.
+To lasso a target, equip your lasso like any other weapon, aim the target with L2 and R, and press R2 to hurl your lasso.

+Once you’ve lassoed a target, you can quickly approach them press O to hogtie and keep them still.
+The hogtied enemy can then be picked up and carried and even placed on your horse.
+Lassoed targets will break free after a short time if they’re not hogtied.